xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

 Click **Finish**

 ### Configuring filters
-The integration includes a filter and an escalation that use the Set Fields action to consume a web service; these objects need their endpoints changed to the address of the integration agent.
+The integration includes a filter and an escalation that use the Set Fields action to consume a web service; these objects need their endpoints changed to the address of the Step 01 | Inbound Request | JSON inbound integration for On-Demand or the xMatters Agent for On-Premise.
 Filter: XM:EI:EventInjection_100
 Escalation: XM:Event Injection Retry

+#### For Remedy/Helix On-Demand, get the endpoint URL
+Follow the instructions above for *Get the XMATTERS_INCIDENT_IB_FLOW_PATH*.
+Paste the full URL in the Remedy/Helix filter.

+#### For Remedy On-Premise, get the endpoint URL for the xMatters Agent
+* On the Workflows page, click the **BMC Remedy and Helix | Incident | 7.0** then select Integration Builder
+* Click the *3 Configured* link for Inbound Integrations
+* Click the *Step 00 | Incoming Remedy | xM Agent* link
+* In **Integration Settings Step 1**, select *xMatters Agent* in *Location* and select the appropriate Agent
+* In Step 3, select *URL Authentication*
+* Scroll to the **How to trigger the integration** section then click *Select method* and *URL Authentication*
+* In *Authenticating User* begin typing the username for the REST integration user in xMatters and select the user
+* Click *Copy* to copy the URL
+* Paste the full URL as the endpoint in the Remedy/Helix filter

 ### Configuring ITSM user
 The integration requires a dedicated ITSM user to interact with incidents.

 #### Create an ITSM user
-First, create a new ITSM user with the Incident Master role in BMC Remedy; the user does not need to be Support Staff.
+First, create a new ITSM user with the Incident Master role in BMC Remedy/helix; the user does not need to be Support Staff.

 <kbd>
   <img src="media/RODITSMUser.png">